Delhi likely to host Davis Cup tie against Italy

 The warm weather in Chennai would have been ideal for formidable Italy but the new TNTA president Vijay Amritraj had ruled out the option of hosting the tie, said another source privy to discussions.

-Delhi has recently hosted big teams such as Spain and Czech Republic at DLTA.
+Delhi has recently hosted big teams such as Spain and Czech Republic at DLTA but pleasant weather in February could work in favour of the visitors.

+Also it has been learnt that most of the state associations, save MSLTA, are struggling for funds, thus DLTA has expressed strong desire to host the tie, which will only be third between India and Italy.

 India will lock horns with Italy after 21 years as the last time the two teams clashed was in 1998 when Italy won the home tie in Genoa.